Home Doh Ref

 4. Return the style element reference

-This approach minimizes the number of style elements created in the document.
+This minimizes the number of style elements created in the document.

 Creating Multiple Style Elements